minghaozhao1/capstone/README.md

 This folder contains the node.js script for saving the result.json to Mongodb.
 Please change the endpoint of the mongodb database before running.
 Put the result.json file under the same directory of save_to_mongoDB.js file.

+Before you run the js file, run:
+`npm install`

 ## 4. result

 This folder contains the two result.json file generated based on folder1 and folder2 above.